auroranaska/auroranaska.github.io/index.md

 Previously, I was an Applied Scientist Intern at Amazon Web Services (AWS)'s Automated Reasoning Group in Santa Clara, California in Summer 2023.
 I completed my Master's degree in Computer Science at Saarland University and my Bachelor's in Business Informatics at the University of Tirana, Albania.

-### News

-- I will be attending the [IETF #122 meeting](https://www.ietf.org/meeting/122/?gad_source=1&gclid=CjwKCAjwvr--BhB5EiwAd5YbXplW8JaPNk5rCGtIOgjFr6HR5AR3ZHVSe9DReXrfFMa-qTqByA2SThoCwHQQAvD_BwE) in Bangkok, Thailand, as well as [HACS](https://www.hacs-workshop.org) and [Real World Crypto](https://rwc.iacr.org/2025) in Sofia, Bulgaria.
-- I will be presentating _"Impossibility Results for Post-Compromise Security in Real-World Communication Systems"_ at [S&P 25](https://sp2025.ieee-security.org/) in May.

 ## Research Interests
 - **Formal Analysis of Protocols**
 - **Secure Messaging**